smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13- Script tp list unique words and sort
 14- Script to search for a specific word in a file
-15- Script to display number of lines that contain a pattern in a file
+15- Script to display number of lines that contain a pattern in a file 16- Script to display root and the next 3 lines